petergeoghegan/amcheck/README.md

 ```shell
 sudo aptitude install postgresql-10-amcheck
 ```
-#### Redhat/CentOS
+#### Redhat/CentOS/Photon OS

-RPM packages are currently unavailable, but may be added in the future based on demand from users.
+RPM packages are currently unavailable, but are planned for a future release.

 ### Building from source